If you want a

 the thunderbird.

-The Mustang Oxygen Sensor
+The Mustang oxygen sensor

-on occasionally.
-One of the alignment tabs will need to be removed
+the 87-88 TC o2 sensor, one of the alignment tabs will need to be removed

 You will need to use the